zmkfirmware/zmk-cli/README.md

 Command line for a text editor to use with the `zmk code` command.

-For example, so set Visual Studio Code as the editor and make it always open a new window, run:
+For example, to set Visual Studio Code as the editor and make it always open a new window, run:

 ```sh
 zmk config core.editor "code --new-window"